01 – PITCH DECK COVER SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 - You should also add your tagline below your company name to identify the purpose of your business.

-- I do not recommend including the date on the Cover Slide.
-Forget to update when you suddenly have an opportunity to present to an investor and it looks bad.
+- I don’t think you should include the date on the cover slide.
+You forget to update when you suddenly have an opportunity to present to an investor, and it doesn’t look good.

 See the image associated with this article to see a great example Cover slide that one of my coaching clients uses My Area Network.